holoviz/holoviz/doc/heps/hep2.md

     - The `deprecated` decorator added in Python 3.13 ([PEP 702](https://peps.python.org/pep-0702/)) to the `warnings` module, and backported to previous Python versions via the [typing_extensions](https://github.com/python/typing_extensions) package, can be used to mark *functions*, *classes*, and *overloads* as deprecated.
 This decoration has two features:

       1. It enables *static type* checkers to warn when they encounter usage of an object decorated with `@deprecated`.
-This comes with various benefits, for example, VSCode users will see the deprecated objects crossed out in their code.
+This comes with various benefits, for example, [LSP](https://en.wikipedia.org/wiki/Language_Server_Protocol) (like pylance in VSCode) users will see the deprecated objects crossed out in their code.
       2. When `category` is **not set to `None`** (default is `DeprecationWarning`), a *run-time* warning is also emitted.

       The `@deprecated` decorator should be used when possible, in combination with `warnings.warn` when `category` is set to `None`.